- Date : 20/12/2021

 - Read: 5 mins

 Want the financial year to end on a good note?
 Here are some things you must look into to help you save more and manage your money better.

-While the new year has just begun, the financial year is coming to an end, and this calls for tax planning
+While the new year is just around the corner, the financial year will soon be coming to an end as well, and this calls for tax planning

 Your employer has to deduct TDS from your salary.
 To ensure that the correct amount is deducted, you need to submit proof of your investments that shall be incorporated while calculating your tax liability.

 For instance, you are eligible for deductions if you have taken a house loan in your name.
 In this case, you must provide the house loan certificate (which includes the repayment and interest details) to your employer to help them arrive at your actual tax liability after deductions.